kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 ## Terminology

 * **Master Cluster** -- A Kubernetes cluster which is responsible for storing central information about users, projects and SSH keys.
 It hosts the KKP master components and might also act as a seed cluster.
-* **Seed Cluster** -- A Kubernetes cluster which is responsible for hosting the control plane components (kube-apiserver, kube-scheduler, kube-controller-manager, etcd and more) of a user cluster.
+* **Seed Cluster** -- A Kubernetes cluster which is responsible for hosting the control plane components (kube-apiserver, kube-scheduler, kube-controller-manager, etcd and more) of a User Cluster.
 * **User Cluster** -- A Kubernetes cluster created and managed by KKP, hosting applications managed by users.

 ## Requirements